Ranking the Premier League clubs by who is most affected by VAR in 2020-21

 — Sky Sports Premier League (@SkySportsPL) December 13, 2020

 Slaven Bilic made a furious on-field protest after Dominic Calvert-Lewin’s originally ruled-out goal for Everton in September was allowed to stand following a VAR review.

-The Baggies then had a goal ruled out against the Red Devils, before Fernandes was allowed to re-take the penalty that resulted in the game’s only goal.
+The Baggies then had a penalty ruled out against Man Utd, before Bruno Fernandes was allowed to re-take the penalty that resulted in the game’s only goal.